EMR/EHR Development. What You Need to Know

 Get the Patients Involved in the Switch

-EHR and EMR systems should be optimized for long a life cycle and facilitate longitudinal care delivery.
-All the clinical documentation stored in these systems should comply with the following essential rule: “write once – reuse many times”.
+EHR and EMR systems should be optimized for a long life cycle and facilitate longitudinal care delivery.
+All the clinical documentation stored in these systems should comply with the following essential rule: “Write once, reuse many times”.